-In 2013, the compensation committee engaged Compensia ("Compensia"), an independent third-party compensation consulting firm, to:
+In fiscal 2014, the compensation committee engaged Compensia, Inc. ("Compensia"), an independent third-party compensation consulting firm, to:

-- · review the Company's current compensation practices; - review and compare proposed cash and equity compensation adjustments for named executive officers in 2013 relative to competitive market data developed by Compensia for the compensation committee in 2012; and - provide the compensation committee with input on the proposed cash and equity compensation adjustments for named executive officers in 2013 based, in part, on the prior market data provided by Compensia in 2012.
+- review the Company's current compensation practices; - review and compare proposed cash and equity compensation adjustments for named executive officers in fiscal 2014 relative to competitive market data previously developed by Compensia for the compensation committee in 2012; and - provide the compensation committee with input on the proposed cash and equity compensation adjustments for named executive officers in fiscal 2014 based, in part, on the prior market data provided by Compensia in 2012.